galaxyproject/jxtx/content/scholarships/jj-fund.md

 ## Travel Fellowships

-In 2025, the JJ Travel Fellowships will sponsor up to two graduate students / post-doctoral researchers to attend the Galaxy and Bioconductor Community Conference (GBCC 2025).
+In 2026, the JJ Travel Fellowships will sponsor up to two graduate students / post-doctoral researchers to attend the Galaxy Community Conference (GCC 2026) in Clermont-Ferrand, France.
 The fellowship will cover the cost of travel, up to $500 for each recipient.

 ## About the Travel Fellowships: